Updated 15 September 2020

 Is the NZSO’s Wellington office open to the public for ticket enquiries?

 Yes.
 The office is open to the public Monday-Friday, 10am-4pm.
+In line with Ministry of Health guidelines, all visitors must use hand sanitiser provided and the check-in for contact tracing.

 Which NZSO concerts in 2020 have been cancelled?